fde-capu/venvutils/README.md

 # venvutils
 ## Automated set up for Python3 virtual environment and dependencies

+Mus be a subdirectory or a submodule from the Python3 repository.
-After `source venvutils/source.me` finishes, one will do:
+After `source venvutils/source.me` finishes, do:

 `activate`
 ..._stuff_...
 `deactivate`

-The above is all one needs.
+The above is all that is needed.
 Extra commands:

 `venv` creates the virtual environment.